Prescription Safety Frequently Asked Questions

-The Rx Safety product meets the requirements of AS/NZS 1337. and AS2228.1 in accredited NATA registered laboratory tests.
+The Rx Safety product meets the requirements of AS/NZS 1337.6:2012 and AS/NZS ISO 21987:2011 in accredited NATA registered laboratory tests.
 Rx Safety is licenced by SAI Global to make certified prescription safety eye protectors.

 What documentation will I get?

-You will receive a certificate with each job testifying that the product meets the standard and this certificate will be signed by an approved signatory.
+You will receive a card with each job testifying that the product meets the standard and this card will have unique traceability.

 Can I edge lenses for safety spectacles in my own workshop?